duckyfuz/treehouse/README.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">😗</div>
 <div data-node-type="callout-text">Feel free to use the trial accounts, but you can always create a new account for yourself!
-Experience smooth authentication with AWS Amplify. 😁</div>
+(OAuth with Google is supported.) 😁</div>
 </div>

 ## 🗺️ The Journey.